weibelben/Entom.-Research/blobtoolUse.md

 [alice@build]$ ls python
 bin  include  lib  share
 ```
- 9. Ensure you have a python executable ```ls python/bin```
+ 9. Ensure you have a python executable ```ls python/bin```,
- The output should look similar to the following:
+ the output should look similar to the following:
 ```
 2to3              idle3    pydoc3     python3.4-config   pyenv
 2to3-3.4          idle3.4  pydoc3.4   python3.4m         pyenv-3.4